 - Follow the same pressing and marinating process.

-- Set air fryer temperature at 375 degrees
+- Set the air fryer temperature to 375 degrees.

 - Cook 10-15 minutes, shaking the basket a couple of times through the cooking process.